fremartini/eCP/README.md

 4. Goto AB directory and follow the guide to run tests found at `https://github.com/erikbern/ann-benchmarks`.

 ### Using the provided run script
 From within the eCP/scripts folder run the ann-benchmark.sh script, it takes arbitrarily many arguments in a array-style format depending on the amount of experiments the user wants to run.
 An example configuration could be ```sudo ./ann-benchmark.sh [abc123,foo,random-xs-20-euclidean,false] [def456,bar,random-xs-20-euclidean,true]``` corresponding to running the code at commit id abc123 on the random-xs-20-euclidean dataset without early halting and naming it foo whereafter commit id def456 would be run on the same dataset with early halting enabled and under the name bar.
-Observe there cannot be any spaces after each comma.
+Observe that there cannot be any spaces after each comma.

 It supports the following flags:
 * -d (--delete) delete the current local ann-benchmarks repository if it exists